I learned a lot about life through death.

-I learned of the power of storytelling at a young age.
-My grandmother, a grant writer and school board member for the ROCORI school district in Central Minnesota, was my writing mentor.
-I would go over to her house, where the smell of coffee filled the air, public radio played softly in the background and newspapers were strewn about the kitchen table.
-She always greeted me warmly, ready to pore over my poetry and stories that I wrote so I could get her feedback.
+My grandmother, a grant writer and school board member for the ROCORI school district in Central Minnesota, had been my writing mentor.
+We spent hours together at my grandparents’ house, where the smell of coffee filled the air, public radio played softly in the background and editions of the Wall Street Journal were strewn about the kitchen table.
+She always greeted me warmly, ready to give me feedback on the poetry and stories I wrote.

-After her death, I immersed myself in storytelling as a way to heal and cope.
-I turned to poetry and filled piles of notebooks with emotional journal entries.
+I was just 15.
+To heal and cope, I disappeared into my poetry and filled piles of notebooks with emotional journal entries.
 I also created zines for my loved ones, who appreciated the distraction from our family’s pain.